top of page

 Project Objective: Raise funds through in-store register transactions to benefit a local, independent healthcare non-profit during the height of the pandemic (when most services were shut down except critical COVID care).

 My Role & Responsibilities: I had the pleasure of helping develop the idea and partnering with our Operations Manager to carry this one through to completion.
 We based this project off of similar campaigns in previous years, however those had been lead by a vendor partner (Coors Beverage Company) and we had minor oversight during those campaigns.
 With this promotion, we were the main player.
 I solicited different vendor partners to match our contributions (Hazel's decided to match all funds raised).
 Our contributing vendor partners for this event were: Tito's Vodka, Ska Brewing, Flying Embers Brewing, Chandon, and Bulleit Bourbon.
-With their contributions, Hazel's matched the total raised at the register for a total of $52,000 raised for Boulder Community Health.
+With their prize and cash contributions, Hazel's matched the total raised at the register for a total of $52,000 raised for Boulder Community Health.
 Most expenses for this project were off-site with additional donations from vendors, who donated swag items to be incentive prizes for customers to donate at the register.
 Items like hats, t-shirts, stickers, and koozies from various brands (beyond the partners mentioned above).
-There was a second part of this campaign that was our 'Thank You' tour-of sorts.
-We asked the infectious disease team to take a few photos with the giant check I directed our designer to create, then had printed.
-You'll see them taking a break from their vital work to take that photo to the left.
-As an additional thank you to all the customers who donated, I had the idea to hang the check in-store and any customer who took a photo with it, tagged Hazel's, and used a certain hashtag would be entered to win a $250 Hazel's gift card.
-This extended the goodwill branding we received from this campaign beyond October and got Hazel's the opportunity to have a spotlight article written about the contribution.

 Deliverables: $52,000 of funds donated to BCH’s COVID-19 Response Fund, additionally the giant check for presentation purposes, in-store and digital signage, and prizes awarded to donating customers.